Best Time Management Books

 The Power of Habit by Charles Duhigg

-This is the go-to book about habits.
-The Power of Habit will help any reader manage their time more effectively, whether you want to get more done in business or life.
-Charles Duhigg is a New York Times reporter and expert on the science behind habit creation and reformation.
-This book will help you conceptualize the power of habits, and why they are at the core of time management success.
+This is the definitive book about habits.
+The Power of Habit helps readers manage time more effectively in business and life.
+Charles Duhigg, a New York Times reporter and expert on habit creation science, helps you understand habits’ power and their central role in time management success.

-He’ll also teach you how to change your habits.
-According to him, up to 40% of your daily actions are based on patterns alone.
-If you change your habits, you change your life.
+He also demonstrates habit transformation techniques.
+According to him, up to 40% of daily actions stem from patterns alone.
+Change your habits, change your life.

 8. Essentialism: The Disciplined Pursuit of Less by Greg McKeown